Jihad Ahmed Mustafa Dhiab

-Jihad Ahmed Mustafa Dhiab also known as Abu Wa'el Dhiab was born in Lebanon.
+Jihad Ahmed Mustafa Dhiab also known as Abu Wa'el Dhiab was born in Lebanon on July 10, 1971.
 He was held in extrajudicial detention in the United States' Guantanamo Bay detention camp, in Cuba until he was released to Uruguay.

 His Guantanamo Internment Serial Number was 722.
 Dhiab was one of the Guantanamo hunger strikers.

 He, along with five other Guantanamo prisoners, was granted asylum by Uruguay in exchange for a trade agreement to allow Uruguay to sell oranges to the US.
 On December 7, 2014, he was released to Uruguay.

 Capture

 Dhiab was captured in Lahore, Pakistan, in 2002, and taken to the United States' Guantanamo Bay detention camp, in Cuba.
 While U.S. officials stated that he had links to militants, he was never charged.
 Dhiab spent 12 years at the facility, where he went on hunger strikes to protest his detention.

 Wife

 His wife, Yusra al-Hussein, was apprehended and held in extrajudicial detention in Syria in July 2008.

 Amnesty International reports she was released on July 22, 2009.